Kiaora-MT/azure-102-foundational/content/1_Introduction/_index.md

 ---
-title: "Chapter 1: Securing Azure Virtual Networks with FortiGate NVAs"
+title: "Chapter 1: Learning Objectives"
 weight: 5
 ---

-## Learning Objectives

 Upon completion of this workshop, you will gain understanding, create, and deploy the following:
   * Azure Services